 "Until we receive the response I am unable to say any more about the termination but I do want to take this early opportunity to thank the Swansea City fans for their continued support and say it has been an honour to manage this great football club.

 "Whilst league results have been disappointing of late, we are still 12th in the table and it is there for all to see the fine margins in the league this season in terms of points that separate 11 clubs.

 "Although we have been unfortunate with injuries, I believe our league form would have improved and that we would have benefited from the forthcoming Europa League and FA Cup matches."

-Garry Monk has taken temporary control at Swansea and faces a baptism of fire when the Welsh outfit host rivals Cardiff City on Saturday.
+Garry Monk has taken temporary control at the Liberty Stadium, and faces a baptism of fire when Swansea welcome fierce rivals Cardiff City on Saturday.